-Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: Could it be time to upgrade soon?
+Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: A major leap

-With the Galaxy Z Fold 7, Samsung is expected to provide a few tangible upgrades that will make it a compelling foldable compared to prior models.
-Current rumors and leaks suggest that this generation will feature larger screens, a chip upgrade, and a new camera.
-That could make it an enticing upgrade for Galaxy Z Fold 5 owners.
-Let's break down how these two models might compare in this early look.
+With the Galaxy Z Fold 7, Samsung adds a few tangible upgrades that make it a compelling foldable compared to prior models.
+This generation features larger screens, a massive chip upgrade, and a new 200MP camera.
+That instantly makes it an enticing upgrade for Galaxy Z Fold 5 owners.
+Let's break down how these two models compare, and whether it's time for you to upgrade.

 Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: Pricing and availability